Computational-Cognitive-Musicology-Lab/ppiydom/README.md

 0 0  0 1 2 1  1 0  3 0  2  2 4 5 3  3 6
 ```

-By the time we get to the end, `I` has been observed seven times (it says size because it had been observed six times *before* that final one).
+By the time we get to the end, `I` has been observed seven times (it says six because it had been observed six times *before* that final one).

 #### 2 gram